Hans-Arnold Stahlschmidt: In command

 Stahlschmidt slowly built a reputation as a combat leader over the summer, 1942.
 On 13 June he claimed a Hurricane of No. 213 Squadron RAF while comrade Friedrich Körner registered his first victories.
 The following day near Kambut he claimed a P-40 of 5 Squadron SAAF.
 The German Africa Corps pursued the British into Egypt and Rommel attempted to destroy the bulk of the British Army at Mersa Matruh.
 In the ensuing Battle of Mersa Matruh, Rommel depleted British forces but failed to destroy them.
 On this day of intensive air combat Stahlschmidt downed four Desert Air Force aircraft over the battlefield.
 The claims were his 14th–17th aerial victories.
 Stahlschmidt's close friend Marseille passed the 100-mark on 18 June 1942 and departed for two months leave.

 On 1 July 1942, Stahlschmidt was himself promoted to Staffelkapitän of 2./JG 27.
 This same day the First Battle of El Alamein began.
 On the morning of 4 July 1942 Stahlschmidt claimed four victories in the El Alamein area—three on a morning mission and one in the late afternoon.
-In the morning battle Stahlschmidt, with Feldwebel Günther Steinhausen flying as his wingman, dived to attack and shot down Major Lemmie Le Mesurier and Lieutenant Powell of 1 Squadron SAAF.
+In the morning battle Stahlschmidt, with Feldwebel Günter Steinhausen flying as his wingman, dived to attack and shot down Major Lemmie Le Mesurier and Lieutenant Powell of 1 Squadron SAAF.
 Mesurier was wounded in action.
 JG 27 lost the 36-victory ace Körner who was shot down and captured.
 The following day he claimed a Gloster Gladiator.
 The claim could not be confirmed through British records.
 Only the 1411 Meteorological Flight was equipped with the aircraft.
 It may have been an Italian Fiat CR.42 as Regia Aeronautica units were active on this date.
 The claim was his 27th victory.
 Further research has indicated that Egyptian officers procured military photographs of British positions and intended to hand them over to the Germans.
 The conspirators ordered Pilot Officer Ahmed Saudi Hussein to deliver them and he took-off in a Gladiator but was intercepted by Stahlschmidt.
 A second pilot, Warrant Officer Muhammed Ridwan Salim succeeded the following day.
 He was taken to Germany but captured and handed back the Egyptians in 1945.
 Salm's fate is unknown.